BHam21/Super_Teamalizer/README.md

 Class size: Class size is the number of students in a class, before students are divided into teams.

 # Important Functions
-calc() : function that handles calculating the happiness of team as well as individuals mix() : function that deals with mixing the teams to find the highest happiness value get() : pulls names from the array and also determines team size and finds the placeholder positions getWeight() : function to splice array and get names and weights and store the in seperate arrays with pholders accounted for showTeams(): function that shows the output of teams
+* calc() : function that handles calculating the happiness of team as well as individuals
+* mix() : function that deals with mixing the teams to find the highest happiness value
+* get() : pulls names from the array and also determines team size and finds the placeholder positions
+* getWeight() : function to splice array and get names and weights and store the in seperate arrays with pholders accounted for
+* showTeams(): function that shows the output of teams

 # Test Functions
-calctest
+* calctest
-goodNames
+* goodNames
-Mix test
+* Mix test
-Pholder Test
+* Pholder Test

 # Master Story
--get a plan mapped out of what might go into the system -figure out how to put students into different arrays -think about everyones preferences
+* get a plan mapped out of what might go into the system
+* figure out how to put students into different arrays
+* think about everyones preferences
--write test functions
+* write test functions

 # Inception Deck